Nasalis/gitcrow/README.md

 * AntDesign Charts

 ## Instation:
+If you have nvm installed on your machine, it is recommended to use the following command to use the project node version:
+`nvm use`
 In the root directory, type the following command to install all dependecies:
 `npm install`
 After that, create a `.env.local` file containing two essential pieces of informations: your own Github token and the Github API url.